 Crafting a UX portfolio doesn’t come easy.
 To stand out from the crowd, sending a bunch of screenshots of projects doesn’t cut it.
 We collected seven UX portfolio tips for creating the one to get you hired.

 1) Show your design process, not just the result

 We cannot overemphasize this seemingly obvious point.
-Most employers look for the design process and decisions in candidates’ portfolios because they describe the thinking and the ability to solve problems.
+Most employers look for the design process and decisions in candidates’ product design portfolio because they describe the thinking and the ability to solve problems.
 Writing case studies does this best.

 2) Quality › Quantity

 You don’t need a 30-piece gallery of UI mockups in Dribbble to impress an audience.
 The more projects that feature in a portfolio, the better the chances to show something irrelevant to the viewer who will then misjudge you.
 So one of our UX portfolio tips is to choose your best three to five and explain them in the best possible way.

 Also, recruiters usually don’t have the time look through a long portfolio, so narrowing down their choices helps them.

 3) Don’t be afraid to include personal projects

 A newbie in UX can find it especially hard to demonstrate their abilities.
 Maybe you don’t have enough relevant real-life projects or those you do just lack the coolness to demonstrate your UX designer skills.
 Don’t worry, several things can fill in the gap and prove your greatness as a designer: